auth0/Xamarin.Auth0Client/GettingStarted.md

 This tutorial explains how to integrate [Auth0](http://developers.auth0.com) with a Xamarin application (iOS or Android).
 Auth0 helps you:

-* Adding authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter** or more enterprise like **Windows Azure AD, Google Apps, AD, ADFS or any SAML Identity Provider** out there.
+* Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter**, or enterprise identity systems like **Windows Azure AD, Google Apps, AD, ADFS or any SAML Identity Provider**.
-* Adding **username/password databases**
+* Add authentication through more traditional **username/password databases**.
-* Adding support for **[link different accounts](https://docs.auth0.com/link-accounts)** to the same user
+* Add support for **[linking different user accounts](https://docs.auth0.com/link-accounts)** with the same user.
-* Support for generating signed Json Web Tokens to call your APIs and **flow the user identity** securely.
+* Support for generating signed [Json Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.
 * Support for integrating with **Windows Azure Mobile Services backends**.

 The library is cross-platform, so once you learn it on iOS, you're all set on Android.